Year-End Accounting Checklist for Your Small Business

 Prepare an inventory of all items currently stored in the business’s fixed assets account, including purchase price, date acquired, current market value, and the accumulated depreciation.

-Record All Sales
+Record All Outstanding Payments

 Record sales for goods or services provided during the year but not yet invoiced (i.e., unbilled revenue).
 Include customer billing information (name, address), plus details about how much money was collected and when payment was received.
 If exact dates aren’t available, it could be helpful to use a range of days.